ramin0011/ElasticSearch-Nest-Helper/README.md

 <a href="https://www.nuget.org/packages/ES.Helper/">install by nuget</a>

-Elastic Search Helper Module to conect and query elastic search using ES Nest library
+Elastic Search Helper Module, helps you easily conect to elastic search and query data using ES Nest library

 Features:

 * create mappings